hgmnz/flyinghopmachine/source/_posts/2015-08-09-brew-day-funk-you-blonde-ale.markdown

 left of the boil.

-I still have some time to plan out the brettanomyces/lactobacillus/pediococcus mix I will be pitching on this beer during secondary fermentation and aging.
+I still have some time to plan out the brettanomyces/lactobacillus/pediococcus belnd I will be pitching on this beer during secondary fermentation and aging.
-It'd be awesome might find some nice bottle dregs from Russin River and The Rare Barrel and pitch those as well!
+I'm close enough to both [Russin River](http://russianriverbrewing.com/) and [The Rare Barrel](https://www.therarebarrel.com/), so I might pick up a few bottles and pitch some dregs as well!

 The result should be a very pale wort, with less than 10 IBUs, and long starch chains for the bugs to feast on.
-This will be a long experiment, so we won't really know how it worked out until a year from now!
+This will be a long experiment, so we won't really know how it worked out until about year from now.

 The recipe ended up as follows: